Bush to Beach

 Drive: 350 km | appr.
 7 hours

 Another long driving day ahead.
-The quickest and most comfortable route the take is to return to Emali town, and join the Nairobi - Mombasa highway.
+The quickest and most comfortable route is to return to Emali town and join the Nairobi - Mombasa highway.
 You stay on this highway until Voi, where you branch off to Tsavo East National Park.
 Voi is a good town to stock up on supplies again and refuel your car.

 Start: Tsavo East